 The Amazon Echo Buds are some of the most affordable truly wireless headphones with ANC, selling for $130, which puts them in the same price range as the Samsung Galaxy Buds.
 They have a stable and breathable in-ear fit, with multiple ear tips and stability fins to choose from.
 Their build quality is good, with their IPX4 rating meaning they are protected against sweat.
 Like many other truly wireless headphones, their control scheme is rather limited, but it offers essential functions like call and music management, along with ANC control.

-Although they are not as good as the more premium Apple AirPods Pro, the Echo Buds are great at blocking out background noise – with or without ANC.
+Although these headphones under $150 are not as good as the more premium Apple AirPods Pro, the Echo Buds are great at blocking out background noise – with or without ANC.
 They will allow you to listen to your music in peace during flights and commutes.
 And with their minimal sound leakage, you don’t need to worry about disturbing other people with your loud music.
 Their battery life per charge is short, though, which is a common issue among truly wireless headphones.
 They can run up to five hours per charge, but with the additional charges in the charging case, you get up to 20 hours of total battery life.

 Featuring a minimalist but appealing aesthetic, the Microsoft Surface Headphones are a solid pair of wireless over-ear headphones for travel and commute.
 They are not the most portable, which can be said for many other over-ear headphones, but they are comfortable to wear for long hours and boast good noise isolation performance and low sound leakage.
 Their battery life is 15 hours per charge, which is decent but not on par with that of other noise-canceling over-ear headphones.